andreatramacere/jetset/doc/install.rst

  - emcee
  - pyyaml
  - numba
+ - sherpa

-A C compiler is also necessary, plus the SWIG wrapper generator.
+To install from source A C compiler is also necessary, plus the SWIG wrapper generator.

 All the dependencies are installed following the Anaconda method **OR** the pip method, as described below.